 Victoria Rahbar is an early career web services librarian.
 She has a Master of Arts in East Asian Studies from Stanford University’s Center for East Asian Studies and a Master of Library and Information Science degree from the University of Washington iSchool.
 She conducts research on the global dissemination of Japanese anime, manga, and video games through a DEI lens.
 She applies her research to the needs of libraries, speaking on issues around cultural representation in manga at academic conferences and anime conventions.
 She is especially interested in how current digital publishing practices disrupt past ideas around censorship and challenges to manga.

 Rebecca holds an MLIS from the University of North Texas and is a former teacher and school library consultant.
 Though not currently working in a library, she continues to fight against censorship and advocate for intellectual freedom rights, especially for children’s literature.
-When she’s not wrangling her two children, Rebecca enjoys reading, running, writing, and roaming the world.
+When she’s not wrangling her three children, Rebecca enjoys reading, running, writing, and roaming the world.

 David Sye is a Research and Instruction Librarian at Murray State University in southwestern Kentucky.
 He is liaison for the History, Political Science & Sociology, and Psychology departments, as well as teaching instruction sessions and credit-bearing courses on information literacy.
 He holds a BA in History from the University of Illinois at Springfield, in addition to an MA in History and MLIS from Indiana University-Purdue University Indianapolis.
 Prior to working at Murray State University, he has worked in public libraries and briefly taught middle school social studies.